 Prevent Leaks with These Tips

 Why Is Water Leaking from My Hot Water System?

 Leaking Taps –

-when you turn an outside tap on, and you get water leaking from around the handle it could mean a loose packing nut or a faulty washer.
+When you turn an outside tap on, and you get water leaking from around the handle it could mean a loose packing nut or a faulty washer.
 Using a wrench or pliers try tightening the nut first.
 If the leak persists even after you have tightened the nut, turn off the water to the house, remove the tap handle and unscrew the nut.
-You should be able to pull off the old washer and take it to your local plumbing or hardware store to find the right replacement.
+You should be able to pull off the old washer and take it to your emergency plumber or hardware store to find the right replacement.